|

 University of Kentucky, HERE

 Michael Blackshear (2005), a former Simon Gratz basketball star (class of '02) passed of injuries suffered in a shooting.
-He had also played for Temple, where he was the Owls' leading rebounder in the '04 season.
+He had also played for Temple, where he was the Owls' leading rebounder in '04.
 HERE

 John Challis, brave teen age athlete dies of cancer at 18, his story was on ESPN, HERE